xf97/HuangGai/README.md

 **Note 3**: You can also use your contracts (.sol files) by copying them to folder `src/contractSpider/contractCodeGetter/sourceCode`.

 **Note 4**: You can also use the *real contract* dataset we collect, which is `sourceCodeDateSet.zip`.
-After decompressing the `sourceCodeDateSet.zip` (forgive me for my typo (data -> date).), you can get 66,205 *real contracts* and then copy these contracts to folder `src/contractSpider/contractCodeGetter/sourceCode`.
+After decompressing the `sourceCodeDateSet.zip` (forgive me for my typo (data -> date)), you can get 66,205 *real contracts* and then copy these contracts to folder `src/contractSpider/contractCodeGetter/sourceCode`.

 ### Stage 2
 Make sure that folder `src/contractSpider/contractCodeGetter/sourceCode` contains the *real contracts*, and then you can inject bugs into the contracts in the following two steps: